 Hours can be long, and evening and weekend work is common.
 The demand for forensic anthropologists is limited, so full-time jobs in this field are rare.
 Those who do work full-time are employed in several settings, such as medical examiners' offices, the armed services, non-governmental organizations, and academic institutions.

-|Degree Field||Graduate degree with a specialization in forensic, biological or physical anthropology**|
+|Degree Field||Specialization in forensic, biological, or physical anthropology|

-|Experience||Varies; some jobs may require up to 4 years' experience**|
+|Experience||Varies; up to 4 years experience|

-|Key Skills||Analytical and problem-solving abilities, critical thinking and writing skills|
+|Key Sskills||Analytical, problem-solving, critical thinking, and writing skills|

 Step 1: Earn a Bachelor's Degree